9.30.2013

 The whole leaves you will use to place on the bottom of the crock then start to layer your cabbage add about say three inches of cabbage then pack it down with your fist.

+Then layer onion, spices, cabbage, continue to layer onion, spices cabbage.
+Do not mush so hard that you break your cabbage.
 It needs to be mushed down and liquid will start to rise out of it that is good

-Continue to pack the cabbage and the spices and pack until it is all in about 4 inches from the top of the crock depending on the size
+Continue to pack the cabbage and the spices and pack until it is all in about 4 inches from the top of the crock depending on the size of your crock.

 The cabbage should be soaking in it’s own juices